kiwisincebirth/TRS-80-ROMS/MODEL3.md

 There are several `DEFINE`'s that can be set in the code (very start) to enable certain features.

+There are some options to define the base ROM
+* `#DEFINE VIDEO50` - Enable 50Hz Video Support (Affects RTC)

 There are several optional features.
 * `#DEFINE FREHDBT` - Enables the FreHD auto boot feature, i.e. the Auto boot ROM.
 This requires version 1.3 ROM as a base, please do NOT define `VER12` as it is not compatible (it will be ignored anyway)